MLB Lockout: Here's what you should know as games are canceled until at least April 14

 Yes.

-Manfred has previously announced he is canceling the first two series of the season that was set to begin March 31, dropping the schedule from 162 game.
+Manfred has previously announced he is canceling the first two series of the season that was set to begin March 31.

 Why are they canceling more games now?